gordon-cs/gordon-360-api/RemoteDesktopToVM.md

 ## Connect from MacOS

 1. Open Microsoft Remote Desktop
-      -  Go to search bar, on the left side of the taskbar on your machine and type in 'Remote'.
+      -  Click in the upper-right corner of the menu bar, or press Command-Space bar for spotlight search and type in 'remote'.
-      -	Launch the Microsoft Remote Desktop app.
+      -	Launch the 'Microsoft Remote Desktop' app.
+If it's not already installed, it can be installed [here](https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12).
 2. Add the PC
       -	In the Microsoft Remote Desktop window, click on 'Preferences'.
       -	Press the '+' sign in the bottom left.